Lifting $L$-polynomials of genus 2 curves: Eliminate wrong candidates using Jacobian arithmetic

-Using the fact that the $p$-torsion of the Jacobian of a genus $g$ hyperelliptic curve (defined over a field of characteristic $p$) cannot exceed $g$ (see Page 147 in \cite{Mumford_2008} or tag 03RP in \cite{stacks-project} for a proof), we conclude that the $p$-rank of $\Jac(C')$ cannot exceed $2$.
+Using the fact that the $p$-torsion of the Jacobian of a genus $g$ hyperelliptic curve (defined over a field of characteristic $p$) cannot exceed $g$ (see Page 147 in \cite{Mum08} or tag 03RP in \cite{stacks-project} for a proof), we conclude that the $p$-rank of $J(\F_{p^2})$ cannot exceed $2$.
+This yields a contradiction and completes the proof. \end{proof}